NickRimer03/areni-chgk-bot/README.md

 # areni-chgk-bot
-Telegram bot to play chgk
+Telegram bot to play chgk.
+Especially for "All day on Areni" team.